TrevorSatori/dotfiles/README.md

 3. sudo make install
 4. cd inside dwmblocks
 5. sudo make install
-6. For nvim, alacritty & picom, make sure to add files to .config directory
+6. For Neovim, Alacritty & Picom, make sure to add files to .config directory
 # Putting All Together

 Once make install for dwm & dwm blocks is complete, we need a way to activate these programs